dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2093: Preparing students for diverse challenges is vital.
+### T2093: Students should be equipped to navigate the job market and society.

 |Support|
 |---|